Understanding Your Report

 This chart shows how air quality varies day by day throughout the year.

-• Red line: WHO safety threshold
+• Red line: EU standard threshold

 • Above the line = Concerning pollution levels